doctrine/orm/docs/en/reference/limitations-and-known-issues.rst

 In fact, this documentation mentions traits only in the context of :doc:`overriding field association mappings in subclasses <tutorials/override-field-association-mappings-in-subclasses>`.
-Also, the tests in the ORM codebase (as of writing) cover traits only in two (!) places, namely the aforementioned override and in an edge-case for the deprecated "Entity Generator".
+Also, the tests in the ORM codebase (as of writing) cover traits only in two (!) places, namely the aforementioned override and in an edge-case for a tool that will be removed in Doctrine 3.0.

 Thus, you should at least be aware that when using traits in your entity and mapped superclasses, you will be in uncharted terrain.